-Osteoarthritis is one of the most costly and common chronic conditions.
-A better understanding of genetical background and expression changes during osteoarthritis progression could help with diagnosis and predictions of treatment outcomes, therefore, in his short blog, we will take a look at the genes affiliated with osteoarthritis progression.
+Osteoarthritis is one of the most common and costly chronic conditions.
+A better understanding of the genetical background and the expression changes during osteoarthritis progression could help with the diagnosis and the predictions of treatment outcomes.
+Therefore, in this short blog, we will take a look at the genes affiliated with osteoarthritis progression.

-Processing of the data downloaded from the GEO database (accession number: GSE104782) will be a bit longer than usual this time.
+The processing of the data downloaded from the GEO database (accession number: GSE104782) will be a bit longer than usual this time.
 We start by eliminating the batch effect, since we don’t want the differences between the 32 individuals sampled in this study to interfere with our analysis of gene expression.
-After that we use Genes widget to match gene names in the data to their IDs and Create Class widget to mark cells based on the stage of osteoarthritis as microscopically diagnosed by Ji et al. (S0 = normal articular cartilage, S4=exposed subchondral bone).
+Alternatively, you can skip the batch effect removal by downloading the Human osteoarthritis chondrocytes dataset with the Single Cell Datasets widget.
+After that we use the Genes widget to match gene names in the data to their IDs and the Create Class widget to mark cells based on the stage of osteoarthritis as microscopically diagnosed by Ji et al. (S0 = normal articular cartilage, S4=exposed subchondral bone).

-Continuing with Single Cell Preprocess widget, we select 500 most variable genes, logarithmize and normalise the data.
+Continuing with the Single Cell Preprocess widget, we select the 500 most variable genes, logarithmize and normalise the data.
 In the PCA widget we select 4 components, that together cover 37% of the variance.

 This means we can now use PC4 scoring to determine genes associated with osteoarthritis progression.
-Export components from PCA widget to Data Table widget.
+Export components from the PCA widget to the Data Table widget.
 If you open the table, you will notice that genes are displayed in rows and principal components in columns.
-If we want to order genes by ascending or descending PC4 score, we need principal components in rows.
+If we want to organise genes by ascending or descending PC4 score, we need the principal components in rows.
 We can simply achieve this by using the Transpose widget.
-Now we can order genes by PC4 scores by clicking the PC4 column.
+Now we can order genes by the PC4 scores by clicking the PC4 column.

-Since PCA widget overruns the gene annotations in our data, we have to run it trough Genes widget again, than display it with the Scatter Plot widget, manual select positively or negatively corelated genes on the plot and use it as an input for the GO Browser.
+Since the PCA widget overruns the gene annotations in our data, we have to run it trough the Genes widget again, then display it with the Scatter Plot widget, manual select positively or negatively corelated genes on the plot and use it as an input for the GO Browser.

 Ji Q, Zheng Y, Zhang G, et al. (2019) Single-cell RNA-seq Analysis Reveals the Progression of Human Osteoarthritis.
 Annals of the Rheumatic Diseases, 78(1), 100–110.